emersonmykingoliveira/MinimalApiTesting/README.md

 A place I'm trying out the new ASP.NET Core minimal APIs for hosting and HTTP APIs.

-This code is just for learning propose
+This code is just for learning purpose.